rjseymour66/shipping-go/README.md

 | Smoke | Does the application run? |
 | Load | How the application runs under high levels of input or users. |
 | Regression | Have past bugs reoccurred within the system or whether a feature no longer works as intended. |

+### Testing pyramid

+If the _unit tests_ do not pass, you cannot advance up the testing pyramid.

+Further up the pyramid, you find _integration tests_--tests that verify the functionality between units of work, often including an integration with an external dependency like a database.

+_Acceptance tests_ verify results from a customer prospective.

+_End-to-end_ tests verify that the system is working as expected.
+These tests include load-testing, where you test a system with a large amount of input or users.

+As you move up the pyramid, each layer becomes smaller because they become more expensive to run.
+They require dependencies or more resources, and they are not always consistent and might not produce _deterministic_ results.

+### What to test

+Decompose your work into testable units called _system under tests_ (SUT).
+SUTs have clear boundaries and should be treated as a black box.
+You should test inputs and assert that the outputs are correct.
+As you move up the testing pyramid, results are _stochastic_, or random.

+### How to test

+Test-Driven Development (TDD) motivates developers to meet the requirements set forth by the customer and verify them through the use of tests.
+This motivation is to help develop the bare minimum and move forward while preventing waste.
+A similar approach is "duct tape programming": take a basic test and interface, then move forward and make it work.
+You refine and revisit as needed.

+#### 3 steps

+You need a system to prove that your code works.
+The scientific method: question, test, and results.
+The following steps mimic this method:

+1. _Arrange_ your test code so that everything is set up
+2. _Act_ on the code you are testing
+3. _Assert_ the results